Advertise l Contact l Subscribe RSS

-Physician to Physician: Clinical Discussions > Lipotron 3000 - Bi-polar radio frequecy
+Physician to Physician Discussions > Lipotron 3000 - Bi-polar radio frequecy

 Has anyone had any experience with the Lipotron 3000 - a radio frequency device..?
 It has claims to rid the body of even visceral fat...
 How effective is a RF device on deep, even visceral, fat?